With the holiday season here, you may end up with a bunch of leftovers from all the year-end parties, Christmas dinners, and big family get-togethers.

 - 1 Large peeled potato

-- Any leftover veggies in your fridge (bell paper, onion, mushrooms, tomatoes, garlic, etc.)
+- Any leftover veggies in your fridge (bell pepper, onion, mushrooms, tomatoes, broccoli, garlic, etc.)

 - 1 teaspoon of turmeric

-- 1/4 teaspoons of garlic powder (or to taste)
+- 1/4 teaspoon of garlic powder (or to taste)

 - Salt to taste